 Bora Bora vs Maldives: Accommodation

-Bora Bora and Maldives are both known for their super luxurious over-water villas.
-In Bora Bora, a luxury resort with an overwater bunglow costs anywhere between USD 800 to USD 1500 for a night.
-Maldives, in comparison, has more options in a lesser price range.
-Each of the resorts occupies an island in Maldives and mostly has rooms ranging from beach bungalows to overwater villas, even with a private pool.
-So, Maldives has more affordable accommodation as compared to Bora Bora.
+Bora Bora and Maldives are both known for their super luxurious over-water villas; in Bora Bora, a luxury resort with an overwater bungalow costs anywhere between USD 800 to USD 1500 for a night.
+Maldives, in comparison, have more options in a lesser price range.
+Each resort occupies an island in the Maldives and mostly has rooms ranging from beach bungalows to overwater villas, even with a private pool.
+So, Maldives has more affordable accommodation than Bora Bora.
 If you are looking to stay in overwater villas that are a little inexpensive and have a modern touch, the Maldives is the right choice.
-Since there is a solitary resort on each island, you will get a more private and tranquil location.
+Since each island has a solitary resort, you will get a more private and tranquil location.

 Bora Bora vs Maldives: Food

-The food in Bora Bora is inspired by French cuisine while the food in Maldives has a greater Indian and Asian influence.
-In Bora Bora, there are a variety of seafood like Mahi-mahi, grouper, and bonito along with bread, pastries, pineapple and banana.
-In Maldives, a lot of the local food is based on curry, coconut and seafood.
+The food in Bora Bora is inspired by French cuisine, while the food in Maldives has a greater Indian and Asian influence.
+Bora Bora has a variety of seafood like Mahi-mahi, grouper, and bonito, along with bread, pastries, pineapple, and banana.
+In Maldives, most of the local food is based on curry, coconut, and seafood.
 However, because of the international resort chains, all types of cuisines are available in Maldives.
-It is recommended to opt for a full board meal plan (breakfast, lunch and dinner included) in both Maldives and Bora Bora to save cost on food.
+Opting for a full board meal plan (breakfast, lunch, and dinner included) in both Maldives and Bora Bora is recommended to save food costs.

 Bora Bora vs Maldives: Family Trip

 Both Bora Bora and Maldives have plenty of options for kids.
-In both places, most of the resorts have kids' playrooms and family pools.
+Most resorts have kids' playrooms and family pools in both places.
 When deciding to travel to these places, consider things like the travel time and the extra cost.
 Also, some properties at both places do not allow kids on overwater bungalows.
 So, check that before deciding.

 Bora Bora or Maldives: LGBTQ+ Travellers

-Maldives have stricter laws and regulations and isn't very LGBTQ friendly.
-However, this does not mean that you will face issues as the people in the tropical island nation are far from malicious.
+Maldives has stricter laws and regulations and isn't very LGBTQ-friendly.
+However, this does not mean that you will face issues, as the people in the tropical island nation are far from malicious.
 Unlike Bora Bora, avoid public displays of affection in Maldives, and you should be good to go!